MacaPecha/devsite-docs/guides/online-payments/gateway/general-considerations/configuration.en.md

 Is not possible to delete a payment method.
 Only deactivate it.

-### Mercado Pago's agreements (Aggregator Model)
+### Mercado Libre's agreements (Aggregator Model)

-In this section you will be able to manage Mercado Pago's payment methods
+In this section you will be able to manage Mercado Libre's payment methods

 ![Aggregator payment methods](/images/gateway/payment_methods_aggregator.png)